 The Tuolumne Meadows/Tioga Pass area offers a full range of touring possibilities from sightseeing to extensive hiking or a combination of both.
 You can take a swim in Tenaya Lake, have lunch among the domes at Olmstead Point (with a great view of the north side of Half Dome) and meander among wildflower meadows.

-For guests who enjoy walking, a moderate hike ranging from 2 to 5 miles takes you to the beautiful alpine lake basin of Gaylor and Granite Lakes.
 This area – at over 10,000 feet and right at the timberline – is famous for its broad vistas, flower filled meadows and animal life.
 There are many other hiking options we can discuss with you.

 Tours are led by professional Naturalist/Guides with extensive knowledge and experience in Yosemite National Park.
 Itineraries can accommodate everyone from families to avid hikers to senior citizens.
 All of our tours and hikes are based on a minimum impact philosophy, consistent with Park Service guidelines to preserve the Park for future generations.